List of Simoun characters: Supporting characters

 Elly turns seventeen shortly after the start of the series, and goes to the Spring under the temple of Tempus Spatium.
 Because she has not made up her mind as to which sex she prefers to be, she is assigned to be male.
-He then changes his name to "Elif", as the terminal -f sound signifies masculinity in the Simulacran culture.
+She then changes his name to "Elif", as the terminal -f sound signifies masculinity in the Simulacran culture.